 A documentary was produced about this project, partly financed by UNESCO, and was broadcast in numerous countries as an example of a successful community development project. (view documentary)

 In 1998, INEPAS received official recognition from UNESCO and became a self-sustaining non-profit organization recognized by the Guatemalan State.

 During its years of existence, INEPAS has successfully proven that in Guatemala’s current socio-economic, political and educational situation, a small organization with limited economic means can facilitate a significant degree of development within disadvantaged communities.
 Our various programs and projects have had a positive impact and demonstrate sustainable and lasting results.

-María Antonieta Ixcoteyac Velásquez, Guatemalan social worker, co-founder and General Co-ordinator of INEPAS, is responsible for the running of the Social Aid Department.
+María Antonieta Ixcoteyac Velásquez, Guatemalan PhD in social investigation, co-founder and General Co-ordinator of INEPAS, is responsible for the running of the Social Aid Department.
 She reports to the Board of Directors composed of Guatemalan professionals, whose purpose is to assess and monitor the development of the institution and its social projects.

 The Social Aid Department also includes professionals from Guatemala and abroad who volunteer their time, support and experience in order to develop programs in the best possible way.

 Today, the Social Aid Department is made up of three social aid programs, all designed to actively support the impoverished communities of Quetzaltenango.
 These are: